 Historian Emiliano Aguilar on Latinx politics in East Chicago, how political representation isn’t necessarily a panacea for historic discrimination, and why we should keep paying attention to local politics.

 Indiana doesn’t touch the Mississippi River, but it’s still bound up with it.
 This week, we talk with Monique Verdin, Liz Brownlee, and others, about those connections.
 Plus, a review of Ian Woollen’s Sister City.

-Henry Gray is about to turn 100.
+Henry Gray has been alive for a century.
 This week, he reflects on the 70 years he had with his wife, Alice, on growing up in Indiana, and on getting old.
 And Kaity Radde visits the Bloomington Catholic Worker.